Bakers dusting round loaves with flour on a production table

 Practical instead of generic

-Make branch logistics more efficient
+Make store logistics more efficient together

 A more stable and more economical planning process for industrial bakeries